 As soon as you have done that and selected your website you can see this-

 The red lines are Panda related, blue lines are Penguin related and Orange lines are general updates to the algorithm.

-What I really like about this over Chartelligence is that when you mouse over each update you get a bit information about it as well as a link to get more information.
+What I really like about this is that when you mouse over each update you get a bit information about it as well as a link to get more information.

-Once you have isolated which Google penalty is potentially affecting your site you can start to analyse the cause of the problem.
+Once you have isolated the problem with a Google penalty checker tool, you can start to analyse the cause of the issue.

 Remember that correlation of your search traffic dropping with an algorithm update doesn’t necessarily mean it is the update at fault, for example your site may have being hacked and hosting malware.